 I use buckwheat flour quite often in recipes.
 It's a wonderful grain alternative that's naturally gluten free and hearty enough to offer a nice consistency to baked goods without being too heavy.
 As with other flours, there is a flavor to buckwheat - the best way to describe it is a bit wheat-y, but with an earthy undertone.
 It's wonderful in a variety of recipes, from pancakes to breads - keep in mind, whatever you're baking, whether sweet or savory, using buckwheat flour will result in some of the best textured baked goods.

 From flavor to level of difficulty, this recipe is a true winner!
 It's naturally gluten free and even grain free too (yes, buckwheat is actually a seed!).
-Besides that, it's also:
+Besides that, this easy recipe is also:

 - Simple to prep - there's just 8 ingredients!